Frequently Asked Questions

 I've already purchased my papers/envelopes/materials to letter on.
 Can you use the ones I have or do I have to buy them from you?

-I can absolutely use your materials, so long as they will take the inks.
-This shouldn't be a problem unless the papers are a lower quality in which case the inks may bleed.
+I can absolutely use your materials so long as they will take the paints I'll use to letter.
+This shouldn't be a problem unless the papers are a low quality or have an odd finish in which case the lettering may bleed.
 If you're unsure you can send me a sample to test for you for a small fee.
 Also keep in mind the time it will take to ship your items to me before I can begin.

 If you are sending me your envelopes or place cards please include 20% extra of the items to allow for human error.